jhollowed/ccp/README.md

 Params:
 :param snapshots:  A list of snapshot integers.
 Defaults to None, in
-                   which case the snapshots will be read from AlphaQ outout directories on the Mira filesystem (applies to OuterRim and many other HACC sims)
+                   which case the snapshots will be read from AlphaQ output directories on the Mira file system (applies to OuterRim and many other HACC sims)
 :param step_range: The step range of interest.
 Expected a list in the
                    form [minStep, maxStep].
 Defaults to [499, 247],